chudkowsky/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 **ZK-rollups**, including **Starknet**, **zkSync Era**, and **Scroll**, take a fundamentally different approach.
 Instead of assuming validity and waiting for challenges, they use **validity proofs**—advanced cryptographic techniques that mathematically prove the correctness of every batch of transactions before submitting anything to Layer 1.

 These **zero-knowledge proofs** are remarkable pieces of mathematics: they allow a rollup to prove that thousands of transactions were processed correctly without revealing the details of those transactions or requiring Layer 1 to re-execute them.
-The proof itself is tiny—just a few hundred bytes—but it provides ironclad mathematical certainty about the validity of an entire batch.
+The proof itself is tiny for SNARK-based systems—often a few hundred bytes—while STARK proofs are much larger (tens of kilobytes); in either case, the proof provides ironclad mathematical certainty about the validity of an entire batch.

 The advantage is compelling: ZK-rollups avoid the lengthy withdrawal delays that plague optimistic systems.
 Once a validity proof is verified on Layer 1, users can immediately access their funds.
 However, this mathematical certainty comes at a cost—the cryptographic machinery required to generate these proofs is significantly more complex and computationally intensive than optimistic approaches.